ansu5555/pdf-viewer-reactjs/README.md

     -   Required: **false**
     -   Description: A function that will be called on clicking on Rotation controls, rotation angle can be accessed in the function.

+-   `getMaxPageCount`:

+    -   Type: _Function_
+    -   Required: **false**
+    -   Description: A function that will be called on clicking on document load, total page number can be accessed in the function.

 *   `css`:

     -   Type: _String_